scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 ![](images/two_phase_commit_load_balancing.png)

 There are several approaches to achieve it depending on the protocol between the services.
-Here, we introduce some approaches for gRPC and HTTP/1.1.
+The next section introduces some approaches for gRPC and HTTP/1.1.

 ### gPRC